amanita-labs/tx-studio/README.md

 ### Deployment

-#### Vercel (Recommended for Blockfrost Features)

-Vercel supports Next.js API routes, which are required for Blockfrost integration:

-1. **Connect Repository to Vercel**:
-   - Import your GitHub repository in Vercel dashboard
-   - Vercel will auto-detect Next.js configuration

-2. **Configure Environment Variables**:
-   - Go to Project Settings → Environment Variables
-   - Add the following variables:
-     - `BLOCKFROST_MAINNET_PROJECT_ID`
-     - `BLOCKFROST_PREPROD_PROJECT_ID`
-     - `BLOCKFROST_PREVIEW_PROJECT_ID`
-   - Set values for Production, Preview, and Development environments

-3. **Deploy**:
-   - Vercel will automatically deploy on push to main branch
-   - API routes will be available at `/api/blockfrost/transactions/[hash]`

-#### GitHub Pages (Static Export Only)
+#### GitHub Pages

-GitHub Pages deployment works but **does not support API routes**.
-The Blockfrost fetch feature will not work in this deployment mode.
+The app is configured for static export to GitHub Pages.
+Note that **API routes are not supported** in static export mode, so the Blockfrost fetch feature will not work in production deployment.

 To deploy:

-1. The existing GitHub Actions workflow will build and deploy automatically
+1. The existing GitHub Actions workflow will build and deploy automatically on push to main branch
-2. The app will work for manual hex input, but Blockfrost fetching will be disabled
+2. The app will work for manual hex input, but Blockfrost fetching will be disabled in production
+3. For Blockfrost features to work, you'll need to use a hosting provider that supports Next.js API routes (server-side rendering)

 ## Development